 Supervised work experience to assist students in acquiring desirable work habits, attitudes and career awareness.
 Jobs may or may not be directly related to students' educational goals.
+Occupational cooperative work experience credit may accrue at the rate of one to eight units per semester for a total of sixteen units, and students must work 75 paid hours or 60 non-paid hours per unit earned.
 May be taken for a maximum of 6 units.